mendix/docs/content/howto/general/dev-best-practices.md

 #### 4.2.2 Documentation & Annotations {#documentation-and-annotations}

-All complex microflows (more than ten activities or more than two splits) must have an [annotation](/refguide/annotations) describing the purpose of the microflow and expected parameters and return values.
-This annotation must be placed at the start, so it is visible when the microflow is opened.
+All complex microflows (more than ten activities or more than two splits) should have an [annotation](/refguide/annotations) describing the purpose of the microflow, expected parameters, and return values.
+This annotation should be placed at the start, so it is visible when the microflow is opened.
 This will assist other developers in quickly understanding the general purpose of a microflow, without having to read through it entirely.

-Complex, non-standard or integration-related sections in microflows must have an accompanying annotation.
-Examples of these are web service calls, custom loops, Java calls etc.
+Complex, non-standard or integration-related sections in microflows should also have an accompanying annotation.
+Examples of these are web service calls, custom loops, and Java calls.

 #### 4.2.3 Readability

-The normal flow in a microflow must be aligned from left to right to ensure readability.
+The normal flow in a microflow should be aligned from left to right to ensure readability.
 Exceptions to the normal flow may branch out vertically: downwards is preferred, upwards if the downwards direction is already used.

 Avoid crossing of lines of the links between the microflow elements.